odonnellryan/OrgChart/readme.md

     This approaches a graph/heap/tree, but adding these constraints would complicate the problem and make it harder to manage.
-By looking at several org. charts online, it can be determined that most organizations are structured by employee `Title.` Arguments can be made either way, but we're going to assume this is how we'd like to structure our chart as well and sort our data based on the numerical rank of the `Title` model.
+By looking at several org. charts online, it can be determined that most organizations are structured by employee `Title`.
+Arguments can be made either way, but we're going to assume this is how we'd like to structure our chart as well and sort our data based on the numerical rank of the `Title` model.